carolineangelaa53-dotcom/BioChemistry/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-# PLE course code
+# This is the repository for the course KBTN20

-Course files for Python in Biochemistry.
+Course files for Python in Biochemistry KBTN20

 ## Running